abdulwahed-mans/machine-learning/README.md

-# Django Project with Postgres, Gunicorn, and Nginx
+# Django Machine Learning Project with Postgres, Gunicorn, and Nginx

 ## Features